-Table 5.1 Proposed Monitoring Framework for the Oxfordshire Cotswolds Garden Village AAP
+Table 5.1: Proposed Monitoring Framework for the Salt Cross Garden Village AAP

-SA objectives Proposed monitoring indicators Preferred policy approaches for which significant negative effect has been identified Ensure everyone has the opportunity to live in a decent, sustainably constructed affordable home Total number of residential completions in the period to 2031 and on a per annum basis.
-Total number of affordable homes completed in the period to 2031 and on a per annum basis.
+SA objectives Proposed monitoring indicators Policies for which significant negative effects have been identified Ensure everyor opportunity to decent, sustai live in a Total number of residential completions in the period to 2031 and on a per annum basis.
+N/A constructed at Total number of affordable homes completed in the period to 2031 and on a per annum basis.
 Proportion of residential completions by type and tenure.
 Proportion of residential completions by size.
 Proportion of homes built to accessible and adaptable housing standards.
 Proportion of new homes built as wheelchair adaptable dwellings.
 Proportion of serviced plots provided / taken up for the purposes of self/custom build.
 Number of empty homes.
-N/A Improve health and well- being and reduce inequalities Developer contributions secured for green infrastructure enhancements.
-Access to informal greenspace.
-Total area of new open space, sports and recreational buildings and land delivered by typology.
-N/A Promote thriving and inclusive communities Money derived from new development as contribution to CIL.
-Contributions derived through S106 agreements.
-Amount of floorspace permitted for community uses.
-N/A Improve education and training Number of training, skills and job opportunities facilitated as a result of a Community Employment Plan (CEP).
-Number of school places in the local area.
+Build out rate of each phase and across the overall site.
+Improve educ training ation and Number of training, skills and job opportunities facilitated as a result of a Community Employment Plan (CEP).
+N/A Number of school places in the local area.
+Provision of learning opportunities and engagement of residents in management of biodiversity assets.
 Rates of educational attainment in the local area.
-N/A 5.
-Maintain a low level of crime and fear of crime Annual incidence of crime in the local area including by type.
-Perception/fear of crime in the local area.
-N/A Improve accessibility to all services and facilities Annual amount of floorspace permitted for community uses.
-Proportion of trips made by different modal split (e.g. walking, cycling, car) N/A
+7. Improve the e fficiency of Average density of development. ■ Core Objectives GV23 to GV27 land use Amount of 'undeveloped' and 'developed' land as a proportion of the overall site area.
+Policy 21: Salt Cross Science and Technology Park Policy 22: Small-scale commercial opportunities and flexible business space ■ Core Objectives GV29 to GV32 Policy 25: Housing delivery Policy 31: Land uses and spatial framework 9.
+Reduce air po Percentage car use.
+Policy 31: Land uses and spatial framework implove all qu adity Air quality - including impacts on nearby AQMAs and Oxford Meadows SAC.
+Hamework